 - Database Design, the E-R Model, Normalization, and Tuning

 - "Database Management Systems" (referred to as DB), 3rd Edition.
 Raghu Ramakrishnan and J. Gehrke.
 McGraw Hill, 2003, ISBN 0-07-246563-8.

-- "Transaction Processing on Modern Hardware" (referred to as TP), 1st Edition.
-Mohammad Sadoghi and Spyros Blanas.
-[Free online access when accessed within the UC Davis network]
+- "Transaction Processing on Modern Hardware" (referred to as TP), Mohammad Sadoghi and Spyros Blanas.
+Morgan & Claypool Synthesis Lectures on Data Management.
+2019.
+[Free online access when accessed within the UC Davis network].

 - Additionally, a list of research papers will be added later as part of the optional reading for the enthusiastic students.

 - "Readings in Database Systems", 4th Edition.
 Joseph M. Hellerstein, Michael Stonebraker.
 2005

 - ResilientDB Fabric Resources: Website, Architecture Journey, Vision/Slides, Bitcoin Radio, Lessons Demo, Tutorial Slides: [Theory | System, Video], Code, Hands-on, Wiki, Blog.

 - "The Elements of Style", 4th Edition.
 William Strunk Jr. and E. B. White.
 1999

 - "Style: Toward Clarity and Grace".
 Joseph M. Williams.
 1995